ItsBranK/CNRL/README.md

 - Finish uploading all decrypted & organized Assets.
 - Work on uMod ready files for direct use in normal RL.
-- Debate to myself whether or not to add back the decrypted UPK's even though they are huge file sizes.

 ## Contact
 If you notice any problems or have a suggestion feel free to message me on Discord.